abeph00/Libft/README.md

 ## 🗣️

 > _On this project we will create our own C library.
-We will recreate usual functions that you'll be allowed to use in all your other projects.
+We will recreate usual functions that you'll be allowed to use in all your other projects. <br>
   _En este proyecto crearemos nuestra propia libreria, recrearemos funciones tipicas de c que podremos usar en proyectos futuros.

 ## 📖